kircat-concatenation/kircat-concatenation/README.md

 * Proficient with Windows Systems Operation and Basic Administration
 * Proficient with MacOS Systems Operation
 * Experience with BASH and Lua Scripting Languages
-* Experience with C and Python Programmng Languages
+* Experience with C, Python, and Java Programmng Languages

 ## Learning
 * Front-End Technologies